-When data is received from P2P Graphing while the Group Connect State datum is in a state other than "Initial" or "Authentication Complete", the data MUST be passed to the TLS layer for processing.
+When data is received from P2P Graphing while the Group Connect State datum is in a state other than "Initial" or "Authentication Complete", the data MUST be passed to the TLS layer for processing, as specified in section 3.2.7.3.
 The data returned by the TLS layer MUST be reassembled into protocol messages and processed as specified in the sections below.
 If the TLS implementation returns an error when processing an incoming message, the message MUST be silently discarded.
 If an incoming Group Connect subprotocol message cannot be properly parsed according to the defined message syntax, the connection MUST be terminated.